HithaDas/VBA-Challenge/README.md

 # Summary

-1. What are teh advantages or disadavcntages of refactoring code?
+1. What are the advantages or disadavcntages of refactoring code?

 Advantages: